Ortus-Solutions/docker-commandbox/README.md

 _*Note*: The `:latest` tag currently uses OpenJDK11, as do all other pre-built engine images.
 If you required JDK 8 or JDK 17 support in your app or engine, use the `:jdk8` or `:jdk17` tags, respectively._

-For references to the CommandBox versions used in various image versions, [please see the Changelog](https://github.com/Ortus-Solutions/docker-commandbox/blob/development/changelog.md).

 Description
 =================